 Design and Technology is a dynamic, innovative and successful department that continuously analyses and modifies its practices to cater for the full enjoyment of every student.
 We are passionate about their subject and continually motivate all students to reach, and in many cases exceed their aspirations.
 Design Technology supports students in developing their skills by inspiring and encouraging to explore their talents within design.
 Students develop a wide range of practical skills through focused practical tasks and design and make activities.
 Students are encouraged to think and involve themselves creatively, with health and environmental impacts in mind to improve quality of life.
 The subject appeals for pupils to become independent and imaginative problem solvers, both as individuals and members of a team.
 They must look for needs, wants and opportunities, and respond to them by developing a range of ideas, making products, systems and solutions to succeed.
 Students are encouraged to relate practical skills with an understanding of aesthetics, social and environmental issues, function and industrial practices.

-Classroom Teachers: Mr McNiffe
+DT Teachers: Mr McNiffe

 The Design Technology section of the department comprises of two well equipped workshops; one large workshop primarily for wood and metal and one classroom with an electronics bench, work benches and desks for primarily electronics, acrylic and design theory work.
 In addition there is a 'Technosnake' in the break out area that sits 20 desktop computers loaded with industry specific software such as 2d Design and google Sketchup.
 The department is well resourced with a wide range of specialist materials such as flexi ply and polymorph.
 Each room is equipped with interactive whiteboards, visualisers, essential equipment and an experienced technician on hand for additional support.
 The resources include two laser cutters, heat press, lathe, mortiser, pillar drills, two vacuum formers, brazing hearth, welder, band saws, pewter caster, hot wire, digital cameras and laptops.